 i.
-Interview Practical Guidelines and Rubric are located on HuskyCT a.
+Interview Practical Guidelines and Rubric are located on HuskyCT.
+Please refer to this for detailed guidelines and requirements.

+a.
 Treatment Practical

 For the second practical, the student will conduct a treatment session on a mock returning patient.
 The scenario assumes that the treating therapist is ill, allowing the student to be cast as the "substitute" PT.
 The student will review the patient's chart and previous treatment notes before taking the patient through the day's session.
 The student can continue or discontinue previous treatments, advance previous treatments, and/or add new interventions.
 Modification of the treatment depends on the student's judgment, the mock patient's answers to questions, and the patient's response to treatment during the session.
 The student will be asked questions and will be given feedback following the treatment session.
 The student will document the session (and will be given time to finish documentation after the session).
 Grading will be based on the student's ability to perform interventions and/or instruct on interventions accurately, professional behaviors, time management, and responses to questions.